Hop House 13: Distribution

 Hop House 13 was first produced in Ireland in 2015.
 It was launched with an interactive experience show which included a tour of the brewery and tasting workshops.
 It was a success, and the beer was ordered by numerous publicans immediately after launch.
 Hop House 13 was subsequently exported to the UK, and then worldwide.
 A year after being announced, it was available in 1,000 pubs and other licensed premises in the UK, as well as off-trade bottles being shipped in supermarkets.
 The beer was heavily promoted with a multi-million pound advertising campaign in 2016, including adverts on YouTube and other social media websites.

 Partly as a result of strong sales of Hop House 13, sales of Guinness products in Europe increased by 2%.
 In 2019, Diageo announced the beer would be sold in South Korea.

+Diageo discontinued Hop House 13 in Great Britain in 2021 following falling sales in comparison to Guinness.